Afro–Puerto Ricans: Royal Decree of Graces of 1815

 After the successful slave rebellion against the French in Saint-Domingue (Haiti) in 1803, establishing a new republic, the Spanish Crown became fearful that the "Criollos" (native born) of Puerto Rico and Cuba, her last two remaining possessions, might follow suit.
 The Spanish government issued the Royal Decree of Graces of 1815 to attract European immigrants from non-Spanish countries to populate the island, believing that these new immigrants would be more loyal to Spain than the mixed-race Criollos.
 However, they did not expect the new immigrants to racially intermarry, as they did, and to identify completely with their new homeland.
 By 1850, most of the former Spanish possessions in the Americans had achieved independence.

 On May 31, 1848, the Governor of Puerto Rico Juan Prim, in fear of an independence or slavery revolt, imposed draconian laws, "El Bando contra La Raza Africana", to control the behavior of all Black Puerto Ricans, free or slave.
+However, Juan de la Pezuela replaced Prim that same year and facilitated the freedom of slaves by religious means, lowering the price to pay for slave baptism to 25 pesos macuquinos.

+In 1855, a colera epidemic that began at Spain reached Puerto Rico despite the measures taken by the local authorities.
+The poor population was the most affected, with free blacks (63.2%) and slaves (35%) suffering the most casualties in the region of Ponce.
+This pattern was repeated in the municipalities of Arecibo, San Germán, Aibonito, Mayagüez and Morovis and combined with Ponce, free blacks (2,875 men, 1,475 women) and slaves (1,298 men, 709 women) outnumbered the deaths among whites (694 men, 307 women).
+In December 1860, a census was carried out by Royal Decree, covering Puerto Rico and Vieques.
+In it, free blacks and people of mixed race were 42.4% of the population, behind whites (51.5%) but outnumbering slaves (7.2%).
+Free blacks were the only group where women outnumbered men.
+By this time, free blacks represented a third of all property owners.